 4.2.6 Operational requirements

-This section defines the operational and functional requirements for PPDR users and lists key attributes in Table 3.
+This section defines the operational and functional requirements for PPDR users.

-Scenario4.2.6.1
+4.2.6.1 Radio operating environments

 Greater safety of personnel can be accomplished through improved communications.
-Systems supporting PPDR should be able to operate in the various scenarios, as described in § 2.
-PPDR radiocommunication equipment should be able to support at least one of these operating environments, however, it is preferable that PPDR radiocommunication equipment support all of these radio operating environments.
+Systems supporting PPDR should be able to operate in the various radio operating environments.
+PPDR radiocommunication equipment should be able to support at least one of these operating PPDR environments; however, it is preferable that PPDR radiocommunication equipment support all of these radio operating environments.
 For any of these environments, information may be required to flow to and from units in the field to the operational control centre and specialist knowledge centres.

-Although the type of operator for systems supporting PPDR is usually a regulatory and national matter, systems supporting PPDR may be satisfied by public or private operators.
+Although the type of operator for systems supporting PPDR is usually a regulatory and national matter, systems supporting PPDR may be satisfied by public or private operators, especially for broadband applications, which require larger infrastructure investments.

-PPDR systems and equipment capable of being deployed and set-up rapidly for large emergencies, public events and disasters (e.g. severe floods, large fires, the Olympics, peacekeeping) is extremely beneficial.
+PPDR systems and equipment capable of being deployed and set-up rapidly for large emergencies, public events and disasters (e.g. severe floods, large fires, the Olympics, peacekeeping) is extremely beneficial as is the ability to reallocate both, upload and download rates.

 4.2.6.2 Interoperability

-.

-c)

-d)

-Interoperability is the seamless, coordinated, and integrated PPDR communications for the safe, effective, and efficient protection of life and property.
-Communications interoperability can be achieved at many levels of a PPDR operation.
-From the most basic level, i.e., a fire fighter of one organization communicating with a fire fighter of another, up to the highest levels of command and control.

-Various options are available to facilitate communications interoperability between multiple agencies.
+Interoperability is an important requirement for PPDR operations.
+PPDR interoperability is the ability of PPDR personnel from one agency/organization to communicate by radio with personnel from another agency/organization, on demand (planned and unplanned) and in real time.
+This includes the interoperability of equipment internationally and nationally for those agencies that require national and cross-border cooperation with other PPDR agencies and organisations.
+Various options are available to facilitate communications interoperability between multiple agencies and networks.

 These include, but are not limited to:

 a) the use of common frequencies and equipment,

-b) utilizing local, on-scene command vehicles/equipment/procedures,
+b) utilising local, on-scene command vehicles/equipment/procedures,

-c) via dispatch centres/patches, or
+c) communicating via dispatch centres/patches, or

-d) utilizing technologies such as audio switches or software defined radios.
+d) utilising technologies such as audio switches or software defined radios.
 Typically multiple agencies use a combination of options.

-Annex 5 provides a more detailed explanation of interoperability and possible solutions.
+e) interconnection with (via standard interface and open system infrastructure)

+narrowband PPDR systems

+Public communication networks (fixed and mobile)

+Satellite communication network

+Other information systems

-How these options are used to obtain interoperability depends how the PPDR organizations want to talk to each other and at what level in the organization.
+How these options are used to achieve interoperability depends on how the PPDR organizations want to talk to each other and at what level in the organization.
 Usually, coordination of tactical communications between the on-scene or incident commanders of multiple public protection and disaster relief agencies is required.

-Notwithstanding, while the importance of interoperability is recognised, PPDR equipment should be manufactured at a reasonable cost, while incorporating various aspects specific to each country/organization.
+However, although the importance of interoperability is recognised, PPDR equipment should be manufactured at a reasonable cost, while incorporating various aspects specific to each country/organization.
 Administrations should consider the cost implications of interoperable equipment since this requirement should not be so expensive as to preclude implementation within an operational context.

+4.2.7 Compatibility (source 5A/264)

+PPDR networks must be compatible with existing network types such as trunking networks.
+Compatibility requirements may include diversity of supply, use of open international standards, backward compatibility, and a smooth upgrade and evolution path.

-4.2.7 4.2.8 Spectrum usage and management
+4.2.8 Spectrum usage and management

 Depending on national frequency allocations, PPDR users must share with other terrestrial mobile users.
 The detailed arrangements regarding sharing of the spectrum vary from country to country.
 Furthermore, there may be several different types of systems supporting PPDR operating in the same geographical area.